dltj/speculations/workflow/folio-workflow-engine.md

-## Using data in workflows

-XXX Nassib's experience of workflow engines: pain comes in standardising inputs and outputs

-XXX Should be avoidable here as data will be canonicalised on entering the system.

-XXX Should workflow-step inuts and outputs be items (full objects) or IDs (references to them)?

-XXX Does a workflow have its own state separate from the state of the objects it deals with?
-Does it suffice to mark a purchase as "needs authorization", or do we also need to make a workflow instance as "awaiting purchase authorization"?
-The latter allows us to tie together related operations after the event.
-Workflow is a great source of audit logging capability - Perhaps saving individual services from having to do excessive audit logging.

-## Front-end/back-end interaction

-XXX Goal is for most or all mechanism to be server-side.
-That is necessary for it to function in automation.
-Front-end involvement may be unavoidable in some cases.

-XXX Workflow editor as UX'd by Filip is separate.

-XXX Much will be done on back-end, though effects will be seen on front-end: e.g. partially pre-filled form that must be completed and submitted.

 ## Workflow vs. automation

 XXX Both pure automation (computer does every step) and human workflow.
 Workflows consisting entirely of the former can be thought of as macros.